Waste management guidelines

 3.2 External Storage – Capacity & Bins

-Reading Borough Council will undertake one fortnightly collection of general waste, and one fortnightly collection of recycling.
-The correct capacity for waste storage for developments can be found in Appendix A.
+Reading Borough Council will undertake one fortnightly collection of general waste, one fortnightly collection of recycling and one weekly collection of food waste.
+The correct capacity for waste storage for developments can be found in Appendix A. Developers must ensure there is sufficient space for the number of bins required for the amount and type of waste produced on site.

 If the development is for Student accommodation, please contact the Reading Borough Council for advice.